thegatesdev/thegates.dev/src/content/articles/about.md

 I live in The Netherlands, where I write code for a living, and for fun.
 I'm also **studying** for software developer in Amsterdam.
 In my free time I like to **code**, play **Minecraft**, practice **digital drawing** and learn **Japanese**.

-## This website

-This website is all about my digital presence.
-If you would like to contact me in real life, check out the [contact page](/articles/me).

 ## Trivia